-This kind of interaction is advantageous for two reasons: first, SerenA must avoid the paperclip effect6; and, second, the reasoning required to avoid the presentation of pointless information is often extensive (see §3), and it cannot be performed on the fly, while the user waits.
+This kind of interaction is advantageous for two reasons: first, SerenA must avoid the paperclip effect; and, second, the reasoning required to suppress pointless information is often extensive (see §3), and cannot be performed on the fly, while the user waits.
 The concomitant advantage of asynchrony is that network outages do not degrade the experience: the user will come to expect SerenA suggestions at some time after they make their notes, but not immediately.